National Survey of Health & Development: History

-The NSHD was formerly based at the London School of Economics (under the direction of Dr. James Douglas and at the University of Bristol), and then the Department of Epidemiology and Public Health at University College London (under the direction of Professor Michael Wadsworth).
+The NSHD was formerly based at the London School of Economics (under the direction of Dr. James W. B. Douglas and at the University of Bristol), and then the Department of Epidemiology and Public Health at University College London (under the direction of Professor Michael Wadsworth).
 In 2016, the survey was operating under the MRC Unit for Lifelong Health and Ageing (which was established in 2008) and based in Bloomsbury, London, England, directed by Professor Diana Kuh.

 Members of the 1946 birth cohort held 65th and 70th birthday party celebrations in 2011 and 2016.